 You will need to visit DGCA medical center in Jakarta.
 Medical starts at 07:00am and takes approximately 5 hours.
 You will need to give your blood and urine for analysis.
-Then you will be X-rayed, your hearing will be checked, your eyes and vision will be checked, you will have to undergo ECG heart testing (electro-cardiogram), your teeth will be checked by a dentist and your general health condition will be evaluated by a doctor.
+Then you will be X-rayed, your hearing will be checked, your eyes and vision will be checked, you will have to undergo ECG heart testing (electro-cardiogram) and EEG (electroencephalogram for brain testing), your teeth will be checked by a dentist and your general health condition will be evaluated by a doctor.
 At the end of all this testing, a medical board will decide if you are fit to fly or not.

-Despite a popular believe, your vision doesn't have to be perfect.
+Despite popular belief, your vision doesn't have to be perfect in order to be a professional pilot.
 You can wear glasses to correct your vision and stigmatism.
 However, with glasses, your vision must be 20/20 (perfect) in both eyes.
 Also, you have to be able to differentiate colors (not be colorblind) and have a good depth perception.
 This will be tested during your first medical examination.

 Your blood pressure must be within "normal" limits, plus/minus 10 bars.
 Maximum allowable limit is 155/95.
 However, only DGCA medical board will be able to make a final decision regrading your fitness to pilot an aircraft.

 DGCA medical board wants to ensure that the condition of your teeth and possible pain resulting from this condition does not distract you from the pilot duties during your crew duties, thus compromising flight safety.
 Therefore, it's important that you do not have any open cavities, which cause pain.